chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **n_DEGS_OptimisationFunctions_... .R**: Functions for the optimization of the number of differentially enriched gene sets for the respective computational GSA method (optimization goal 1).
 - **rank_p_OptimisationFunctions_... .R**: Functions for the optimization of the adjusted p-value and rank of the specific (optimization goals 2 and 3).

 For the web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations are structured differently since the optimisations themselves are to be performed in the corresponding web-based application.
-Therefore, the corresponding *R* scripts to generate the required inputs are defined in folder `R/Functions`, while they do not appear in the *R* scripts in the folder `R/Run_optimisations`

-##### DAVID
-For DAVID, a single
+Therefore, the corresponding descriptions are placed in separate paragraphs below.

 #### Run the optimisations for the *R*-based methods (folder `R/Run_optimisations`)
 Run optimisations for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts: